 However whilst both nations have gorgeous white sand beaches, the beaches and swimming water in Turks and Caicos is superior to much of the Bahamas.

-The advantage to the Bahamas is that with so many islands, there is a bigger variety of things to do.
+However, the advantage to the Bahamas is that with so many islands, there’s a bigger variety of things to do.
 Each of those islands has a different personality – some are great for nightlife, others for relaxing, and others for water-sports.

 The Turks and Caicos is more of a nation where life is laid-back, and vacations tend to be focused on relaxing, sunbathing and swimming.

-In essence, Turks and Caicos is rustic and remote, compared to the Bahamas which is a bit more modern and lively.
+In essence, the Turks and Caicos is rustic and remote, compared to the Bahamas which is far more modern, ‘Americanized’, and lively.